The-Team-Without-A-Name/monopoly/README.md

 The basic datastore is simply a named json file.
 (But this may be replaced, as a feature enhancement, with a database using an ORM)

-Additional Rules (mortgaging property, selling property, selling buildings, trading, etc.) are considered advanced and do not require implementation in the MVP
-These can be features to implement to achieve the requirements for a B or an A

 # Credits

 CS 3321 Team 3, The Team Without a Name, consisting of: